w3c/wg-effectiveness/buddy_system.md

   * Email these people, ask them if they would volunteer to be a buddy (buddy-mentor)
 * Begin pairing those people who request to have a buddy, with those who volunteer to be a buddy (buddy-mentee).

+### Guidelines for Pairing Buddies
+Here are some guidelines for pairing buddies (for Team use).

+* Pairing people with individuals they do not know may be more helpful than pairing people who already know each other.
+It's often the case that people who know each other are already in a buddy-style relationship, and work in the same groups or area at W3C; by pairing people who know each other together the two individuals miss out on the experiences of groups across the W3C, and miss out on expanding their network.
+* (any more?)

 ### Helpful Resources for Buddies
 We should also write some helpful resources for buddy-mentors and buddy-mentees.
 These should live in /Guide.
 Below is a start.